Suresoft-GLaDOS/bugscpp/README.rst

     $ d++ build /path/to/wireshark/buggy#1 --coverage
     $ d++ test /path/to/wireshark/buggy#1 --coverage

-You'll see the artifact is generated in the current directory:
+You'll see the artifact is generated in the current directory.

 ::